Group

 PhD candidates

 Jakob van den Eijnden: PhD candidate, X-ray/nIR/radio observations of accreting neutron stars (2016-2020).
-Now Junior Research Fellow at St. Hilda’s College, Oxford, UK.
+Now Warwick Prize Fellow at the University of Warwick, UK

 Khaled Alizai: PhD candidate at the Technical University of Denmark, multi-observatory observations of thermonuclear X-ray bursts (2019).